General meaning

 The places foster discussions around agreements to be concluded.

 Agency offices, coworking spaces, meeting rooms, notary or consulting offices where the terms of a commitment are discussed.
-Birds highlight the activity of the places, the comings and goings, the scheduling of appointments, and sometimes quick conversations.
-Ring indicates that one comes here to establish, maintain, or review an agreement, whether professional, administrative, or relational.
+Birds highlight the activity of these places, the comings and goings, the scheduling of appointments, and sometimes quick conversations.
+The Ring indicates that one comes here to establish, maintain, or review an agreement, whether professional, administrative, or relational.

 Personality